 A great real estate agent takes a lot of the pain out of buying a home.
 They’ll do much of the negotiating, navigating, and — best of all — paperwork on your behalf.

-They should also be intimately familiar with the area you’re buying in.
+Your agent or Realtor should also be intimately familiar with the area you’re buying in.
 They’ll know how to spot a good deal or a bad one, and help you get the best price on your home.

 Find a great real estate agent using local resources.
 Ask friends and family who they’d recommend, or anyone you know living in the area you want to move to.

 It’s also worth checking Yelp, Google, and other first-hand reviews of the person you’re considering working with.

 4. Find the perfect home